Official-Orbit-Studios/Getting-Started/README.md

 ## Setting up Git

-Once you've joined the organization, it's now time to set up git!
+Once you've joined the organization, it's now time to set up Git!
 Git is how we control our code.
 Linux users, you may find it in the package manager or preinstalled depending on your distribution.
 MacOS  users, you should have a copy of git on your system, although if you want a more up-to-date version, you can use [this tutorial](https://www.makeuseof.com/how-to-install-git-mac/).